rommapp/romm/README.md

 ## 🐳 Docker

-__Prerequisites:__
-Install Docker and Docker-compose.
-Last version of the docker [image](https://hub.docker.com/r/zurdi15/romm/tags).
+Docker should be installed and set up before running the [image](https://hub.docker.com/r/zurdi15/romm/tags).

-__To Install:__

-1. Get API key from [IGDB](https://www.igdb.com/) for the CLIENT_ID and CLIENT_SECRET variables. _This is required to run a library scan._ Instructions on generating the ID and Secret are [here](https://api-docs.igdb.com/#about).
+1. Generate an API key for [IGDB](https://www.igdb.com/), and set the `CLIENT_ID` and `CLIENT_SECRET` variables. _This is required to run a library scan._ Instructions on generating the ID and Secret are [here](https://api-docs.igdb.com/#about).
 Note that IDGB requires a Twitch account with 2FA enabled to generate the ID and Secret.
-2. Make sure your library folder structure matches one of the options listed in the next section.
+2. Verify that your library folder structure matches one of the options listed in the [following section](#folder-structure).
 3. Create a docker-compose file.
 See the following example [docker-compose.yml](https://github.com/zurdi15/romm/blob/master/examples/docker-compose.example.yml) file for reference.
-Customize for your setup and include the CLIENT_ID and CLIENT_SECRET from step 1 where indicated in the romm environment section of the file.
+Customize for your setup and include the `CLIENT_ID` and `CLIENT_SECRET` vareiables where indicated in the  environment section of the file.
 4. Launch the container:

   ```bash